 Everyone wants to purchase a house and buying a home is considered the American dream.
 However, not everyone is ready to buy a house, and here are some things you might want to give some consideration to as it pertains to whether not you should or should not buy a home.

-You must have a financial backing in order to purchase a house, a blend of cash, credit, and income.
+You must have the financial backing to purchase a house, a blend of cash, credit, and income.
 Buying a house is sort of like making cookies as it relates to getting mortgage financing.
 If you throw in too much sugar or too little chocolate chips the cookies aren’t going to come out right.
-Same goes for mortgage financing if you’re deficient in 1 area it’s just not really going to work for what you’re trying to accomplish.
+The same goes for mortgage financing if you’re deficient in 1 area it’s just not going to work for what you’re trying to accomplish.
 You loan not going to come out right, like baking those chocolate chip cookies, you want them to come out just right.

 You don’t have a down payment:

 The reality of it is that you need to have a down payment.
 Ideally a down payment plus closing costs but at least the down payment.
 Not in all, but in most markets, you need to have at least $20,000 to play with.
 It depends on what area primary you need, if you’re looking in Sonoma County California you need at least $20,000 if not $25,000 or more to purchase a house.
 Wherein other markets you can get away with as little as $15,000 or maybe even less depending on the average price of the down payment.
 Assistance programs that are out there contain higher interest rates, and that’s just getting financing that’s not to mention getting into a contract on the house which offers a whole other host of challenges.

 You’ve only been working a second job recently:

 Let’s say you work 2 jobs, if you don’t have a history of working 2 jobs simultaneously for the last 2 years that additional income cannot be counted.
 If you don’t need the additional income, it’s not a problem and your primary job income can be counted but a secondary job must have a 2-year simultaneous history showing that you can sustain dual incomes.